LiveHelperChat/fbmessenger/README.md

 * Verify token you enter manually in back office in that case
 * You can register manually multiple pages and just keep the same webhook. https://www.youtube.com/watch?v=nIExwuWeb3E (You still most likely will have callback URL like `https://example.com/fbmessenger/callback/1`, but it will work for consecutive pages also.)

-### URL if you are using Facebook Login flow with automated hosting environment
+### URL if you are using Facebook Login flow WITH automated hosting environment

 Valid OAuth Redirect URIs. `master.example.com` in this scenario is our manager address